 How to Sell Art at Open Studios

-I've been to numerous artist open studio events and art walks over the years and would like to share my thoughts with all artists who participate in such undertakings.
-Typical settings are certain areas of cities or towns with high densities of artist studios, galleries and exhibition spaces, and where anywhere from several dozen to many hundreds of artists simultaneously open their studios or get together in groups to exhibit and present their artwork.
-These usually take place on evenings or weekends, with the general public being invited to stroll from studio to studio and space to space, meet artists, see plenty of art, and hopefully buy.
+I've been to plenty of art walks and artist open studio shows and sales over the years and would like to share my thoughts with all artists who take part in these events.
+Typical settings are certain parts of cities or towns with high densities of artist studios, galleries, studio buildings, exhibition spaces and related venues presenting anywhere from several dozen to many hundreds of artists who simultaneously open their studios either individually or in groups to present and sell their artwork.
+These events often take place on evenings or weekends with the general public being invited to stroll from studio to studio or space to space, meet artists, see plenty of art and hopefully buy.

-All kinds of paintings, sculptures, prints, watercolors, drawings, photographs and more are on display in all kinds of sizes and price ranges, priced from perhaps five or ten dollars per piece well on up into the thousands.
-A typical artist offers between several dozen and several hundred works of art, so if you do the math, at least hundreds, and more often thousands (and sometimes even tens of thousands) of works of art are available for viewing and purchase-- an awful lot of art for anyone to digest in one day, afternoon or evening, or for many who attend, in only several hours.
+At open studios, all kinds of paintings, sculptures, prints, watercolors, drawings, mixed media, digital art, photographs and more are on display in all kinds of shapes, sizes and price ranges, priced from perhaps five or ten dollars per piece well on up into the thousands... and sometimes even higher.
+Each artist usually offers anywhere from several dozen to several hundred works of art, so if you do the math, at least hundreds and more often thousands-- and sometimes even tens of thousands-- of works of art are being shown at once.
+In other words, there's no shortage of art and artists competing for attention.
+With most art lovers setting aside only a single afternoon or evening to see what they can see, they've got an awful lot to digest in short periods of time.

-Once there, visitors are confronted with studio after studio, space after space, artist after artist, art, art and more art art, and so forth and so on, ad infinitum.
-Most know maybe an artist or two or maybe several more than that; many know hardly anyone or anything, especially first timers, and often have no idea what to expect.
-At best, they might be handed maps or directories, but those typically mean little or nothing to newcomers who tend to make their decisions at random-- like starting with whatever's closest to where they park their cars.
+During their visits, people are often confronted with studio after studio, exhibition space after exhibition space, artist after artist, artwork after artwork ad infinitum.
+Some of these people know maybe an artist or two or maybe several more than that; many know hardly anyone or anything, especially first timers, and often have no idea what to expect.
+At best, they might be handed maps or directories, but these handouts typically mean little or nothing to newcomers who tend to make their decisions at random-- like starting with whatever studio is closest to where they park their cars.

-The general progression for visitors is that at the start of an art walk, everything is fresh, exciting and engaging-- new studios, new spaces or buildings, new artists, new art.
-People spend time in individual studios, observe working environments, speak with artists, peruse all manner of art, and generally do what they have to do to acclimate themselves to the circumstances.
+The general progression of events for visitors is that at the start of an art walk, everything is fresh, exciting and engaging-- new studios, new spaces or buildings, new artists, new art.
+They spend time in individual studios, observe working environments, occasionally speak with artists, look at all kinds of art, and generally do what they have to do to acclimate themselves to the circumstances.
 At some point, they begin to feel comfortable and get the general idea of what's going on.
-They now spend less time in each studio, perhaps skipping those studios that are basically repeats of ones they've already seen.
-As the day or evening wears on, art-overload often sets in, and eventually controls their actions to where they now stop only at those studios that, for whatever reason, stand out from all others.
+They now spend less time in each studio, perhaps skipping those studios that are basically repeats of ones they've already seen or that offer no immediate attraction.
+As the day or evening wears on, art-overload begins to set in and eventually controls viewer's actions to such an extent that they now stop only at those studios that, for whatever reason, stand out from all others.
 The rest, they ignore.

 Many artists don't seem to realize that at open studios they're in direct competition with each other.
 Each and every artist may believe that his or her art and studio are unique, stand apart from the rest, and that no further efforts to attract attention are necessary, but nothing can be further from the truth.
-The facts are that card carrying members of the general public are not good at making fine line distinctions between one artist and the next.
-With the immense amount of art that inundates them at these events, one studio begins to look pretty much like the next after a while, so you can't simply sit there and expect sales to come to you.
-You have to go out and get them.
+The truth is that card-carrying members of the general public are not good at making fine line distinctions between one artist and the next.
+With the immense amount of art that inundates them at these events, one studio begins to look pretty much like the next after a while, so you can't simply sit there and expect sales to come to you simply because you think your art is special, regardless of how you price it.
+You have to make an effort to get people into your studio and in direct contact with your art.

 Attracting buyers and selling art are arts in and of themselves, and two goals that must be accomplished in order for open studios to be worthwhile and profitable for you.
 So with that in mind, here are some recommended do's and don'ts for your forthcoming open studios adventures...